 Scope:

-This fire-test-response standard describes the measurement of surface flammability of materials.
-It is not intended for use as a basis of ratings for building code purposes.
+The ASTM E162 fire-test-response standard describes the measurement of materials’ surface flammability.
+It is not intended for use as a basis for rating building codes.

 Test Specimen: